dhjsh88/uncertainty-aware-reinspection-scheduler/README.md

 supports a decision rate more than two orders of magnitude above the application's requirement.

-## Verification methodology
+## Verification

-### Golden-model comparison

-All 12 configurations (3 workloads x 4 policies) pass against a cycle-stepped Python golden model in Vivado 2022.2 xsim.
-A multi-seed regression (6 seeds x 3 loads x 4 policies, 72 runs) also matches in every run.
-The following conservation invariant holds in every run:
-`pushed == dispatched + expired`.

-### Pass criterion

-PASS requires matching dispatch order and checked counter values.
-Dispatch timestamps are compared with a three-cycle tolerance; larger differences are reported as warnings and do not affect PASS.
-This keeps the reference model usable after limited RTL pipeline changes.

-The golden model reproduces the relevant RTL register stages:

-* push visibility: +2 cycles
-* post-pop head visibility: +1 cycle
-* minimum grant-to-grant interval: LATENCY+1 cycles (busy is asserted for LATENCY cycles)

-Although a three-cycle tolerance is allowed, all 12 runs matched cycle for cycle with a difference of 0.

-### Metrics

-All counters in the results table are RTL outputs except `FR recovered`, which is computed offline by the golden model from labels in the trace CSV.
-The labels are not visible to the RTL, so this counter is not part of the RTL-vs-golden comparison.
+### Reference Model and Comparison

+`sw/golden.py` is a cycle-stepped Python reference model.
+It follows the same four policy rules as the RTL.
+It also models the timing needed to compare the two implementations:

+- a request pushed into an empty queue becomes visible after two cycles
+- the next head becomes visible one cycle after a pop
+- the minimum grant-to-grant interval is `LATENCY + 1` cycles
+- a visible head expires when `now > deadline`
+- a dispatched request misses its deadline when `now + LATENCY > deadline`

+`sw/compare.py` compares the RTL output with the reference model.
+A PASS requires the same number and ordered sequence of `(stream, req_id)` dispatches.
+It also requires exact agreement for the following counters:

+- pushed, dispatched, expired, and deadline misses
+- completed requests and busy cycles
+- per-stream dispatch totals

+`sum_latency` may differ by at most `tolerance × dispatched`.
+The default tolerance is three cycles.
+Dispatch-time differences are reported separately and do not determine PASS.
+A PASS therefore means that dispatch order and the checked counters agree.
+It does not require cycle-exact timestamps.

-### Assertions
+### Assertions and End-of-Run Check

-SVA assertions A1-A5 are bound to `scheduler_top`:
+`tb/sva_bind.sv` binds five assertion categories to `scheduler_top`:

-* A1: any nonzero grant is one-hot
+- A1: a nonzero grant is one-hot
-* A2: a granted FIFO head is valid
+- A2: a granted FIFO head is valid
-* A3: no grant occurs while the engine is busy
+- A3: no grant occurs while the engine is busy
-* A4: an expired head is never granted
+- A4: an expired head is not granted
-* A5: expire and grant never target the same head in one cycle
+- A5: grant and expiration do not target the same stream in one cycle

-The testbench checks A6, the conservation property, at the end of the simulation.
+At the end of simulation, `tb/tb_top.sv` performs an additional conservation check.
+It requires `pushed == dispatched + expired`, zero residual FIFO occupancy, and an idle system.

+### Simulation Runs

+I ran 12 baseline configurations in Vivado 2022.2 xsim.
+These runs covered three synthetic workloads and four scheduling policies.
+The bound assertions and the RTL-to-reference comparison passed in all 12 configurations.

+I also ran a six-seed regression with `sw/run_regress.sh`.
+It covered 6 seeds, 3 workloads, and 4 policies, for a total of 72 Icarus Verilog configurations.
+All 72 configurations matched the reference model in dispatch order and the counters checked by `sw/compare.py`.
+They also passed the end-of-run conservation check.

+The Icarus regression does not compile `tb/sva_bind.sv`.
+The concurrent assertions were exercised separately in the xsim runs.
+Generated simulation logs are not currently committed.

-### Corner cases
+### Directed Cases

-Corner cases tested: empty trace, all requests expired on arrival, simultaneous arrival on all four streams (tie-break observed as 0, 1, 2, 3), and expiration of entries hidden behind a valid head.
+I also checked the following cases:

+- an empty trace
+- requests that were already expired when they reached a visible FIFO head
+- one request for each stream with the same arrival timestamp
+- an expired entry hidden behind a valid FIFO head

+The trace player accepts at most one request per cycle.
+Requests with the same arrival timestamp were therefore injected serially rather than simultaneously.

 ## License